appbead/webkit-wiki/String-usage-in-WebKit-code.md

 ### Qt API usage

 * When API accepts QByteArray, use QByteArrayLiteral for literals
-* When API accepts QString, use QStringLiteral for literals
+* When API accepts QString, use QStringLiteral for literals (except when when it has QLatin1String overload, see https://woboq.com/blog/qstringliteral.html)
 * Look up where C string literals are passed, there is a good chance you should use QStringLiteral or QByteArrayLiteral instead

 http://doc.qt.io/qt-5/QString.html#more-efficient-string-construction